 My dad, the farmer.

-As I sat in the cockpit, looking out the pilot’s window at the gold-tipped propellers, I tried to imagine that Iowa farmer teaching cadets to fly, and later being in charge of that big four-engine bomber.
+As I sat in the cockpit, looking out the pilot’s window at the gold-tipped propellers, I tried to imagine that Iowa farmer teaching cadets to fly (at Marfa, Texas), and later being in charge of that big four-engine bomber.

 In my mind’s snapshot of Dad, he was wearing Big Smith overalls where, in the bib, he carried a pocket watch and a DeKalb bullet pencil–with a little metal cap to protect the lead point.
 Shirtsleeves rolled to the elbow.
 A Pioneer brand seed corn cap.
 Tired leather work boots and Rockford socks.

 Vignettes of him–guzzling Coca Cola from a small curvy glass bottle.
 Leaving for the field on his red Massey Harris tractor.
 Overseeing his crops from his perch on a gate.
 Throwing back his head when he laughed.
 Penciling neat diagrams and math formulas on scraps of paper.
 Catching a nap at the table after the noon dinner, his head resting on folded arms.
 That’s the Dad I knew.